openshift/installer/Documentation/install/azure/azure-terraform.md

   platforms/azure
 ```

-Once you are ready to make the changes live, use `apply`:
+Use the `apply` subcommand to deploy the new configuration:

 ```
 $ terraform apply \